 One of the most important questions I am asked by clients is the value of their claim.
-Establishing value of an injury claim stemming from a vehicle accident or medical malpractice depends on factors as unique as the client who is injured.
+Establishing value of compensation for car accidents or medical malpractice depends on factors as unique as the client who is injured.

 After injury, some people hesitate to bring a legal claim, or are concerned about dealing with insurance companies.
 Waiting to ask the hard questions about a legal claim for personal injury is a mistake.
 Although there is a three-year statute of limitations to bring a legal claim, memory and evidence disappears long before that.
 If injured in a car accident, call my office as soon as you are able.